cdemerski/cdemerski/README.md

 Hi!
 I am Chris Demerski.
-I am a Software Engineering major at SNHU!
+I am an Electronics Engineering major at University of Arkansas Grantham!
 I am optimistic to learn as much as I can but I find myself easy distracted by attemping to learn a new cooler thing.
 I am eager to learn from others and I am open to receiving advice from others.

 <!---